-For two weeks between 15 and 24 February 2021, the Appointments Committee of the Magistrates Commission will be sitting in Pretoria to interview candidates for entry-level magistrates’ positions and also Head of Office (HOO) positions.
-These will be the last set interviews for entry-level magistrates’ positions and HOO positions.
-These interviews are a continuation of the interview session that commenced between 2 and 21 November 2020.
+For two weeks between 15 and 24 February 2021, the Appointments Committee of the Magistrates Commission sat in Pretoria to interview candidates for entry-level magistrates’ positions and also Head of Office (HOO) positions.
+These interviews were the last set interviews for entry-level magistrates’ positions and HOO positions.
+These interviews were a continuation of the interview session that commenced between 2 and 21 November 2020.
 The Appointments Committee took a break for a period of two weeks in 2020 and commenced the interview process between 30 November and 9 December 2020.
 The interview process ran until 2021, as a result Committee commenced again with the interview process between 18 and 28 January 2021.

-The interview session that will be taking place between 15 and 24 February 2021 will cover the provinces of North West, Gauteng, Mpumalanga and KwaZulu-Natal.
+The interview session that took place between 15 and 24 February 2021 will cover the provinces of North West, Gauteng, Mpumalanga and KwaZulu-Natal.

-The interview session that will be taking place between 15 and 24 February 2021 will cover the provinces of North West, Gauteng, Mpumalanga and KwaZulu-Natal.
-During this session, the Appointments Committee will interview a total of 87 candidates for 45 posts.
+The interview session that took place between 15 and 24 February 2021 will cover the provinces of North West, Gauteng, Mpumalanga and KwaZulu-Natal.
+During this session, the Appointments Committee interviewed a total of 87 candidates for 45 posts.
 Of the 45 posts, 7 are in respect of Head of Office positions and 38 are in respect of entry-level magistrates’ positions.

 The Magistrates Commission seeks to fill 186 magistrates’ vacancies through the interview process that it has undertaken.
 A total of four interview sessions have taken place thus far.
 At the end of the interviews on 24 February 2021, the Appointments Committee will have interviewed approximately 481 candidates for entry-level magistrates’ positions.
 It should however be noted that there are a few candidates who had already been shortlisted that decided not to undergo the interview process, for various reasons.